One of the most widely used tools on any jeweller's workbench is the jewellery saw.

 Sometimes referred to as a Jeweller's Piercing Saw, they are used to hold saw blades for cutting through material.

-A vital tool for metalsmithing, a jeweller’s saw allows you to cut intricate shapes and pierce holes (hence the name 'piercing saw), inside a piece of sheet metal.
+A vital tool for metalsmithing, a jeweller’s saw allows you to cut intricate shapes and pierce holes (hence the name 'piercing saw), inside a piece of sheet metal such as silver.

 Before we look at how to use the saw, lets take a closer look at the jewellery saw frame and other items you will need: